HJR41/sql_project_overall/README.md

 **2. Skills in the Top-Paying jobs from First Query:**

-To understand what skills are required at the top 10 paying jobs i joined the jobs table with the Skills table.
-The below query gave me all the skills mentioned in the top 10 tops.
+To understand what skills are required at the top 10 paying jobs I joined the jobs table with the Skills table.
+The below query gave me all the skills mentioned in the top 10 jobs.

 ``` SQL
 WITH data_analyst_roles AS (